777VaishaliDev/BlogVista/README.md

-# Mishti Blog
+#BlogVista

-Mishti Blog
+BlogVista

-Mishti Blog is a Content Management System (CMS) website developed using Node.js, Express.js, and Mongoose.
-This project aims to provide a platform for sharing delightful culinary experiences, recipes, and sweet treats with a touch of creativity and charm.
+BlogVista is a Content Management System (CMS) website developed using Node.js, Express.js, and Mongoose.
+This project aims to provide a platform for sharing Blogs on any topic

-Features
+Features:

     User-Friendly Interface: An intuitive and user-friendly interface that enables users to seamlessly navigate and explore the world of culinary delights.